kiramclean/notes/talks/typescript/typescript-lighthouse-labs.md

 // Property 'remove' does not exist on type 'ListItem'.
 ```

-^ You either say what type the thing is or typescript infers it, but either way it has a type and always has to be that type of thing
+^ you either say what type the thing is or typescript infers it, but either way it has a type and always has to be that type of thing
-^ what is type safety?
+- what is type safety?
     + the idea is to catch errors earlier, at compile time instead of run time
     + catch errors during development -- ones that are easy to miss and can only be identified by testing a running program
+- demo on typescript playground
+  - everything has a type
+  - often times it's inferred (e.g. document.onmousemove = (event) => ...)
+  - type defition files are already there for node, jquery, dom, exist for pretty much everything else
+  - optional (mouse event handler can return any)

+---

+# **Typescript's typing system**

+- static analysis of existing JS types
+- infers most types
+- type definition files maintained separately
+- optional

 ---